 A practical subscription gift idea for kids

 Not everyone wants something fun and frivolous for the holidays — even one of our own CMP team kids asked for an electric toothbrush for Christmas this year!
-In our post on 4 smart, stylish and decidedly practical subscription box gift ideas we included the awesome toothbrushes from Quip, which make one just for kids in some great colors.
+In our post on practical subscription ideas we included the awesome toothbrushes from Quip, which make one just for kids in some great colors.
 And the watermelon toothpaste gets big thumbs-up from us.

 A subscription gift idea for the adventurous eater.
 Or, any eater.

 My family has had a lot of fun trying Universal Yums snack boxes, which is themed around a different country’s unique snacks each month and so much cooler than your standard “cookie of the month” club.
 There have been several items we’ve all tried to grab for at once.
-(Hi, chocolate truffles from Europe) Other treats have been more of a surprise delight for my kids…See, baklava is delicious!
+(Hi, chocolate truffles from Europe) Other treats have been more of a surprising delight for my kids, like baklava.
 And then, there were those raspberry potato chips that were more of a “we dare you” type item.
 No matter what, it’s been a lot of fun to see what’s in there, and to try a different unusual treat before bed each night.

 Want to drive a parent crazy, all you cool aunts, uncles, and grandparents reading?
 Check out Candy Club, which sends kids either a fun-box, featuring six 6-oz candy cups, or the party box, which is great for bigger families.
 Every single candy in there looks a-mazing.